-Brown rice is a diet staple for a reason -- it's healthy, easy to prepare and endlessly versatile in the kitchen.
-Simply eating brown rice without making other changes to your diet might not help you lose a lot of weight, but it does have some demonstrated weight loss benefits.
-Serve brown rice as part of healthy, diet-friendly meals in a calorie-controlled diet, and follow a regular exercise routine for long-term weight loss success.
+Brown rice is a diet staple for a reason — it's healthy, easy to prepare and endlessly versatile in the kitchen.
+Simply eating brown rice for weight loss without making other changes to your diet might not help you lose a lot of weight, but it does have some demonstrated weight-loss benefits.
+Serve brown rice as part of healthy, diet-friendly meals in a calorie-controlled diet, and follow a regular exercise routine for long-term weight- loss success.

 Weight Loss Benefits From Fiber

 Part of the benefits from brown rice nutrition on weight loss is thanks to its fiber content.
 While making multiple lifestyle changes is best for weight loss, just eating more fiber will help you reach your goals, reported a 2015 study in the Annals of Internal Medicine.

 The authors compared the weight-loss benefits of the DASH diet — a healthy diet aimed at promoting cardiovascular health — to the weight-loss benefits of just eating more fiber, without any other diet changes.
 While the study subjects who followed the DASH diet lost the most weight, the ones who simply ate more fiber still lost a significant amount of weight.
 You'll need to eat 30 grams of fiber daily to see health benefits.

 Read more: 19 High-Fiber Foods — Some May Surprise You!

 There's also some evidence directing linking brown rice to weight control.
 One study, published in the Journal of Nutritional Science and Vitaminology in 2014, found that when women with Type 2 diabetes switched out white rice for brown rice, they lost weight and improved their blood pressure.